celestiaorg/docs/developers/node-tutorial.md

 ### Install celestia-node

-Installing `celestia-node` for Arabica devnet or Mocha testnet means installing a specific version to be compatible with the network.
+Installing celestia-node for Arabica devnet or Mocha testnet means installing a specific version to be compatible with the network.

-Install the `celestia-node` binary by running the following
+Install the celestia-node binary by running the following
 commands:

-1. Remove any existing copy of `celestia-node`, clone the repository, and change into the directory.
+1. Remove any existing copy of celestia-node, clone the repository, and change into the directory.

    ```bash